uhop/install-artifact-from-github/README.md

 ## Release history

+- 1.4.0 *added support for uncompresed artifacts and selective compression format.*
 - 1.3.5 *propagated the previous timeout fix to the saving utility.*
 - 1.3.4 *minor fixes + a timeout fix: use a new default agent for GET.
 Thx, [Laura Hausmann](https://github.com/zotanmew).*
 - 1.3.3 *minor refactor, added support for a personal token.*